The T. S. Eliot Estate and the Abbey Theatre present

 Time: 6pm

-The eighth lecture in a series inspired by T. S. Eliot’s impact on modern literature.
+The ninth lecture in a series inspired by T. S. Eliot’s impact on modern literature.

-Presented at the Abbey Theatre since 2016 and inspired by Eliot’s legacy and impact on modern literature, previous speakers include Paul Muldoon, Steven Pinker, Samantha Power, Sean Scully, Edna O’Brien, Es Devlin and Sally Rooney.
+Presented at the Abbey Theatre since 2016 and inspired by Eliot’s legacy and impact on modern literature, previous speakers include Paul Muldoon, Steven Pinker, Samantha Power, Sean Scully, Edna O’Brien, Es Devlin, Sally Rooney, and Jeanette Winterson.

 #TSEliotLecture